TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

     *   It's only a matter of time until you run into one (if you haven't already)!
 While merge conflicts might seem intimidating, they're actually very simple.
 Take your time with this resource and make sure you look at the two different ways the documentation suggests resolving merge conflicts - on GitHub itself, and on your command line.
 While you might not need this right now, keeping the source of this documentation in the back of your mind will prove invaluable for when you eventually run into a merge conflict and aren't sure where to find a simple solution.

 2. Read [think-like-a-git](http://think-like-a-git.net/)
-    *   Take your time with this resource as well, it's very well written and will be very helpful in solidifying your understanding of git.
+    *   Take your time with this resource as well, it's very well written and will be very helpful in solidifying your understanding of Git.
 </div>